devmamunur/PMSGo/README.md

       PSMGo - SaaS Project Management System
 </h1>
 <p align="center">
 Introducing PSMGo SaaS, your ultimate solution for project management.
 Whether you're a busy organization handling multiple projects or an individual seeking task optimization, PSMGo SaaS is here for you.
 With its intuitive interface and robust functionality, project management becomes a breeze.
 Experience seamless efficiency and simplicity as you effortlessly create and customize plans through the super admin login.
 Elevate your business operations and unlock your true potential with PSMGo SaaS.
-Get ready to revolutionize your project management journey like never before. (🚧🔨 The project is in the development phase 🚧🔨)
+Get ready to revolutionize your project management journey like never before. (🚧🔨 The project is still under active development! 🔨🚧)
  </p>
 <br>